Shaswat-G/data-pipelines/ETL Fundamentals/notes.md

 Transformation is the process of converting extracted data into a format suitable for analysis or storage.
 This can involve cleaning the data (removing duplicates, handling missing values), aggregating it (summarizing data), or reshaping it (pivoting tables, changing data types).
 The goal is to prepare the data so that it meets the requirements of the target system or application.

+Transformations decrease the data volume - which may lead to information loss (reducing sampling rate, aggregating data, etc.).

 #### Transformation Operations:
-1. **Data Cleaning**: Removing duplicates, handling missing values, and correcting errors, filtering.
+1. **Data Cleaning**: Removing duplicates, handling missing values, and correcting errors, data typing (cast into correct types), conversion (json to csv), filtering, normalization, standardization and leveling.
 2. **Data Aggregation**: Joining, Feature engineering, Summarizing data, calculating averages, totals, or other statistics.
 3. **Data Reshaping**: Pivoting tables, changing data types, and restructuring data to fit the target schema.
 4. **Data Enrichment**: Adding additional information from other sources